-The workshop is delivered over nine half-day sessions (see the detailed curriculum below).
+The workshop is delivered over nine half-day sessions (two each day).
 Each session consists of roughly a one hour lecture followed by two hours of practical exercises, with breaks at the organiser’s discretion.
 There will also be plenty of time for students to discuss their own problems and data.

 Who should attend

 This workshop is aimed at researchers and technical workers with a background in biology who want to learn to use the Linux operating system and the command line environment.

 Students should have enough biological background to appreciate the examples and exercise problems, and have at least some interest in working with DNA sequence data.
 No previous computer skills are necessary, as we will introduce Linux starting with the very basics.
 Students need to bring a laptop with a Linux virtual machine installed (we will distribute instructions for downloading and installing the virtual machine before the course starts).

 1. The design of Linux

 In the first session we briefly cover the design of Linux: how is it different from Windows/OSX and how is it best used?
 We’ll then jump straight onto the command line and learn about the layout of the Linux filesystem and how to navigate it.
 We’ll describe Linux’s file permission system (which often trips up beginners), how paths work, and how we actually run programs on the command line.
 We’ll learn a few tricks for using the command line more efficiently, and how to deal with programs that are misbehaving.
 We’ll finish this session by looking at the built in help system and how to read and interpret manual pages.